Table of Contents

 By default, Dialog is centered with Auto(DimAutoStyle, Dim?, Dim?) sizing and uses the Dialog color scheme when running.

 To run modally, pass the dialog to Run(IRunnable, Func<Exception, bool>?).
-The dialog executes until terminated by QuitKey (Esc by default) or a button press.
+The dialog executes until terminated by QuitKey (Esc by default), a press of one of the Buttons, or if any subview receives the Accept command and does not handle it.

 Buttons are added via AddButton(Button) or the Buttons property.
 The last button added becomes the default (IsDefault).
 Button alignment is controlled by ButtonAlignment and ButtonAlignmentModes.